The views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 Jay Carney, CNN last night, Don Lemon says, you know, midterms are coming up.

-I think the Democratic candidates uh have to sort of thread this needle very carefully, because uh it is true that when you have an unpopular president of your party, you don't want to be associated with him.
+I think the Democratic candidates have to sort of thread this needle very carefully because it is true that when you have an unpopular president of your party, you don't want to be associated with him.

 You know, your opponents are probably running ads linking him to you, and you want to keep your distance.

-But the fact is President Obama, like incoming presidents usually are, remains very popular with his base uh and with the base of the Democratic Party.
+But the fact is, President Obama, like incumbent presidents usually are, remains very popular with his base and with the base of the Democratic Party.

-So in some states and in some places, those candidates have to be careful about going too far in distancing themselves.
+So in some states and in some places, those candidates have to be careful about going too far and distancing themselves.

-Well, that's a bunch of gobbledygook, but baby basically he's he's doing what he can to stay loyal to Obama.
+That's a bunch of gobbledygook, but baby, basically, he's doing what he can to stay loyal to Obama.

-They say, You go, you these better be careful, they better not go too far from Obama.
+They better not go too far from Obama.

-It's not gonna stand them in good stuff, no, that kind of stuff.
+It's not going to stand them in good stand all that kind of stuff.

 Back to the phones open line Friday, Adrian in San Francisco.